Build the expertise to support students with diverse learning needs.

-The three courses may be applied to Emmanuel’s Master of Education (M.Ed.) degree.
-The M.Ed. program offers initial licensure in the fields of elementary teaching (grades 1-6) and non-licensure concentrations.
+The certificate can be applied toward Emmanuel’s Master of Education (M.Ed.) program, which offers initial licensure in elementary teaching (grades 1–6) and non-licensure concentrations.
+Graduates may also pursue an endorsement in Teaching Students with Moderate Learning Disabilities to advance their professional credentials.

 The Curriculum

-The three-course program provides licensed educators with content in strategies for teaching students with disabilities and diverse learning styles.
+The three-course program provides licensed educators with advanced pedagogy in strategies for teaching students with disabilities and diverse learning styles.

 The courses and seminar meet the following competencies for an add-on Moderate Disabilities license: